The baby name Rex blends vintage style with a commanding presence.

 The krewe’s parade is the highlight of Mardi Gras, and Rex’s role is to receive the key to the city from the mayor and then lead the traditional ball.
 It’s considered a significant honor, one earned after many years of service to the community.

-Yet another reason to hear the baby name Rex as royal.
+It’s yet another reason to hear the baby name Rex as royal.

 The baby name Rex peaked in use in the early 1950s, reaching #170 in 1951.
+That’s around the time Rex Harrison and Rex Allen were launching their careers.

 What do you think of the baby name Rex?

-First published on November 14, 2008, this post was revised and re-published on March 1, 2022.
+First published on November 14, 2008, this post was revised and re-published on March 1, 2022 and again on December 30, 2025.

 About Abby Sandel